Kroc/NoNonsenseForum/README.txt

 Appending to a Post:
 --------------------
 There is no ability to edit posts (other than manually editing the RSS feed).
-This is because the text to HTML conversion, when a post is made, is one-way.
+This is because the text to HTML conversion when a post is made is one-way.
 NoNonsense Forum allows you only to append to existing posts.
 Only the original author or a moderator can append to posts (see Adding Moderators further down for details on moderators).

 Appending to a post does not change the last-modified date of the thread, and therefore does not bump it to the top of the index list.